gwollmann04/gwollmann04/README.md

 ## General information:

-Project made using NextJS, TypeScript and ChakraUI in order to my personal landing page.
+Project made using NextJS, TypeScript and ChakraUI in order to create my personal landing page.

 It's a responsive interface to visualize a little bit about me, my career, education and more.